 The first community started is in the area of Makama which is in Makeni, Sierra Leone.
 Partnering with the people in this community, we first built a church.
 School started in that church and later we built a school so that individual classrooms could provide a better environment for children to learn.
 Over 400 students attend this school and receive free education and one meal a day.
 We also built a small medical clinic in the school building where our Bridge students, teachers and family members can visit and get free medical care.
 Child sponsorship allows us to provide this education and food as well as help out with school supplies.

 Makambo is a small village in Sierra Leone near Makeni.
 New Life Fellowship in Graham, Washington and Soma Communities in Tacoma, Washington joined together to build a small school and support a church in Makambo named Soma Communities.
 They also added a sanitation system that includes a well, and several bathrooms.

-The pastor's name is George.
-There are 9 teachers for 250 students in the school.
+The pastor's name is David.
+There are 9 teachers for 350 students in the school.
 The village has about 1000 people in it.
 We have recently added on to the school building and doubled it's size allowing for more children to go to school in a good learning environment.
-Due to the deteriorating walls in the old church, it was torn down and our new church as just been built!
+Due to the deteriorating walls in the old church, it was torn down and our new church has been built!